Tselale2002/Bright-Coffee-Shop-Sales-Analysis-/README.md

 - Extracted day and month names from transaction_date

-CASE statements were used to categorize the following:
+CASE statements were used to categorise the following:

 **Time of Day Classification:**